ART WORKSHOPS

 I worked with Hastings Contemporary to deliver workshops for The Cove, the specialist facility for students with Special Educational Needs at St Leonards Academy secondary school.
 This collaborative project gives 25 students aged 11-15 years the opportunity to work towards achieving their Arts Award.
 In addition to visiting the gallery, the students participate in workshops that culminate in a pop-up exhibition.

-I delivered photography workshops, where I taught the students with varying ranges of experience how to use compact cameras and studio lighting for still life.
+I delivered photography workshops, where I taught students with varying ranges of experience how to use compact cameras and studio lighting for still life.
 The structured workshops were based on the theme: what you would like people to know about you.

-select artworks for exhibition and the final installation process with gallery technicians.
+This involved teaching a little photography history for inspiration, looking at artists like Irving Penn.
+Supporting the studio lighting and camera techniques, we also looked at ways to select artworks for exhibition and the final installation process with gallery technicians.
 This helped shape the workshop to move from ideation to presentation, providing a holistic understanding of photography as a practice beyond the image.

 Darkness to Dawn: Reclaiming Yourself After HG